to a person

 towel.
 Applying it to the injury will reduce the swelling and pain.

+known as a contusion.
 A bruise forms when a blow breaks blood

 vessels near your skin's surface, allowing a small amount of blood to

 leak into the tissues under your skin.
 The trapped blood may cause a

 bruise that at first looks like a black-and-blue mark and then changes

 color as it heals.
 If your skin isn't broken, you don't need a bandage.